 Each day in Kgalagadi brings an abundance of wildlife sightings, made easy by the park’s sparse vegetation and the fact that animals tend to congregate in the dry riverbeds of the Auob and Nossob Rivers.
 Majestic black-maned lions are the park’s most famous residents, while usually elusive leopards and cheetahs are spotted with incredible frequency.
 Smaller African felines also abound, and include the caracal, the African wild cat, and the black-footed cat.
 You are likely to see spotted and brown hyenas, while the lucky few may catch a glimpse of the park’s endangered African wild dogs.

 Water-dependent species including elephants, buffalos, and hippos are not found in Kgalagadi.
 However, desert-adapted herbivores like gemsbok, eland, blue wildebeest, and springbok are common, while herds of giraffe are miraculously able to sustain themselves on the park’s sparse greenery.
-Other Kgalagadi highlights include families of ground squirrels and meerkats, whose antics keep visitors entertained for hours; and smaller canids like the black-backed jackal and the bat-eared fox.
+Other Kgalagadi highlights include spiders and families of ground squirrels and meerkats, whose antics keep visitors entertained for hours; and smaller canids like the black-backed jackal and the bat-eared fox.

 Bird Species in Kgalagadi Park